Buneil/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

-This week we were introduced to docker, we created dockerfiles  containing various instructions and confugurations learnt various commands i.e
+This week we were introduced to docker, we created dockerfiles  containing various instructions and configurations learnt various commands i.e

 Docker ps-existing containers